pankajsonar19/car_project_flask_application/README.md

 # Car_Project Flask API Application
 A flask application which creates Python Flask-Restplus API, with SQLite db at the backend and contains Dockerfile and Docker-compose.yml for deployment of the application.

-#### The basic goals set in this application are -It should be:
+#### The basic goals set in this application are

-  - Unit/functionally tested
+  - Unit/functionally tested.

-  - Stable
+  - Stable.

-  - Secure
+  - Secure.

   - Maintainable.